samtay/thesurf.in/README.md

    /folly-beach-sc, /folly-sc should all get to the same spot ID.
 1. query only what we _want_ from MSW, e.g.
     http://magicseaweed.com/api/YOURAPIKEY/forecast/?spot_id=10&fields=timestamp,wind.*,condition.temperature
+1. damn, no tides from MSW! can do Marea API for $5/month: https://api.marea.ooo/doc/v2#get-/tides

 ### ui/rendering
 1. figure out graph design